 - Monday 13 March, 1pm to 5pm - Thursday 16 March, 1pm to 5pm

 Brighton Beach Clean (Thursday 9 March, 10am to 1pm)

-We're volunteering to tidy up Brighton seafront in March, meeting by the Shelter Hall (near the old pier).
-Litter pickers and bags will be provided working with Brighton & Hove City Council, and we will be working up and down the beach to collect litter.
+We volunteered to tidy up Brighton seafront in March.
+Litter pickers and bags were provided working with Brighton & Hove City Council, working up and down the beach to collect litter.